xavidop/alexa-python-lambda-helloworld/README.md

 After executing it, you can send Alexa POST requests to http://localhost:3001.

+**NOTE:** pay attention with folder `${workspaceRoot}/.venv/skill_env/lib/python3.8/site-packages/hello_world.py` in Linux and OSX in the task `build`.
+You have to replace `python3.8` if you are using another version of Python.

 ## Debugging the Skill with Visual Studio Code

-Following the steps before, now you can set up breakpoints wherever you want inside all JS files in order to debug your skill:
+Following the steps before, now you can set up breakpoints wherever you want inside all Python files in the `site-package` folder of the Python Virtual Environment in order to debug your skill:

 ![image](img/debug.png)